Hepatitis: The silent killer

 Safe vaccination, testing and treatment options widely available

-JEFFERSON CITY, Mo., May 17, 2024 (GLOBE NEWSWIRE) -- May is Hepatitis Awareness Month, the perfect time for individuals to talk to their health care providers about hepatitis vaccinations.
+JEFFERSON CITY, MO – May is Hepatitis Awareness Month, the perfect time for individuals to talk to their health care providers about hepatitis vaccinations.
 Hepatitis is an inflammation of the liver caused by a virus.
 The liver is a vital organ that processes nutrients, filters the blood and fights infections.
 When the liver is inflamed or damaged, its function can be affected.

 In many cases, people who contract hepatitis do not show any symptoms and do not know they are infected.
 Receiving a hepatitis vaccination is the most effective way to protect oneself from contracting and spreading the virus.